Eric Fisher (American football)

-Eric William Fisher (born January 5, 1991) is an American former professional football player who was an offensive tackle in the National Football League (NFL).
-He played college football for the Central Michigan Chippewas, and was selected first overall by the Kansas City Chiefs in the 2013 NFL draft.
-He played for the Chiefs for eight seasons from 2013 to 2020, making two Pro Bowls and winning Super Bowl LIV over the San Francisco 49ers.
-He spent his last two seasons with the Indianapolis Colts and Miami Dolphins.
+Eric William Fisher (born January 5, 1991) is an American former professional football offensive tackle who played in the National Football League (NFL) for 10 seasons, primarily with the Kansas City Chiefs.
+He played college football for the Central Michigan Chippewas, earning first-team All-American honors in 2012.
+Fisher was selected first overall by the Chiefs in the 2013 NFL draft.

+During his eight seasons with the Chiefs, Fisher received two Pro Bowl selections and was a member of the team that won Super Bowl LIV, the franchise's first Super Bowl title in 50 years.
+He spent his final two seasons with the Indianapolis Colts and Miami Dolphins for one year each.

 Early life

 Fisher and his sister were raised in Rochester, Michigan, by his mother.
 During that time, she also overcame thyroid cancer while raising them on her own.
 He attended Stoney Creek High School, where he was an All-State honorable mention lineman for the football team.
 Regarded as a two-star recruit by Rivals.com, he was not ranked among the best offensive tackle prospects in his class.
 According to Fisher, this was due to him being undersized for an offensive tackle, weighing only 225 pounds as a high school senior.